cgwire/kitsu/docs/getting-started-production/README.md

 sequence.
 You have created the first shot of the first sequence of the first episode.

 Now let's add more shots than just one!
-As you can see the box already contains your name code but incremented, so you have to continue to click on **add** to create more shots.
+As you can see, the box already contains your name code but incremented, so you have to continue to click on **add** to create more shots.